tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 The [U/W FOCAL Manual][uwfm] is well written as far as it goes, but there are gaps:

 1. It inspires questions in the reader's mind without providing an answer.
+While that is actually a hallmark of a good book, the U/W FOCAL manual sometimes does it for topics that are properly within its scope and so should be answered within.

+1. It omits coverage for some topics we wish it would cover, though they are not properly within its scope.

 1. It is written somewhat generically for the whole PDP-8 family as of late 1978, where the PiDP-8/I project is focused on a single model from 1968.

-1. It doesn't cover all of the topics we wish it would.

 This document is [our](#license) attempt to fill these gaps.
 [Extensions and corrections][hack] are welcome.